Severson-Group/AMDC-Hardware/docs/isoSPI.md

 ### 5. Differential to single-ended converter

-The differential signal is converted into single-ended signal using AM26C32 differential line receiver.
+The differential signal is then converted into a single-ended signal using the AM26C32 differential line receiver.
 The operating conditions for the IC are provided in the following table.

 | Parameter                             | MIN   | NOM | MAX   |
 |---------------------------------------|-------|-----|-------|
 | Supply voltage Vcc                    | 4.5 V | 5 V | 5.5 V |